-- 5.3.2.1 Drivers may also be categorized according to various criteria.
-Juniors and Masters categories, as well as Novice and Beginner's categories.
-Any driver category may be linked with any vehicle class.
-Drivers not qualifying for these categories compete in an open category. - 5.3.2.2 When Juniors and Masters categories are run, the following rules will apply: - Juniors must be 15 years old or younger on the final day of the event. - Masters must be at least 40 years old or 45 if on road fuel, on the first day of qualifying. - At Level 4-5 events, proof of age is required for entry in the Juniors or Masters categories.
-Proof of age for Juniors is provided by means of a Birth Certificate, and for Masters by means of a government-issued ID or Driver's License. - At Level 5 events, Juniors and Masters may enter other classes in the open category, but not in the same vehicle type. - 5.3.2.3 When Novice or Beginner categories are run, the following rules will apply: - The definitions used to determine Beginner and Novice must be clearly stated on the event entry form or otherwise publicized before the event. - Beginner and Novice categories may be offered at events up to and including level 3 only. - Drivers entered in a novice or beginner category may not enter other classes in other categories, but may enter multiple classes within their category, if available.
+- 5.3.4 When Juniors and Masters categories are run, the following rules will apply: - Juniors must be 15 years old or younger on the final day of the event. - Masters must be at least 40 years old or 45 if on road fuel, on the first day of qualifying. - At Level 4-5 events, proof of age is required for entry in the Juniors or Masters categories.
+Proof of age for Juniors is provided by means of a Birth Certificate, and for Masters by means of a government-issued ID or Driver's License. - At Level 5 events, Juniors and Masters may enter other classes in the open category, but not in the same vehicle type. - 5.3.4.2 When Novice or Beginner categories are run, the following rules will apply: - The definitions used to determine Beginner and Novice must be clearly stated on the event entry form or otherwise publicized before the event. - Beginner and Novice categories may be offered at events up to and including level 3 only. - Drivers entered in a novice or beginner category may not enter other classes in other categories, but may enter multiple classes within their category, if available.